Neugierdsnase/neugierdsnase/src/routes/blog/comparing-tailwind-with-plain-css-is-wrong.md

 </svg>'
 ---

-# Comparing TailwindCSS with plain CSS is plain wrong

 A year ago I was teaching web development students about the various approaches to writing and organizing CSS, which is notoriously hard to maintain, in its "natural" form.
 Among the things I was showing was a brief mention of the "atomic CSS"-approach and the fact that TailwindCSS had gained a considerable amount of steam over the last few years.
 Back then, I was playing it down as a fad, telling them I didn't understand what all the fuss was about, basically telling them it was unjustified hype.

 Fast forward to this semester, when I taught the same course to another class.
 My view had changed.
 I told my students, that I now believe there are good chances TailwindCSS will dominate the space for years to come, similar to how Bootstrap had been doing in the mid-2000s.

 ## Plain CSS is not Tailwind's competition

 So what changed?
 During the months in-between I had realized, that the issues I had with Tailwind were invalid.
-I was comparing it to plain CSS, even though I had not been writing plain CSS - or even SCSS, Less, etc. - outside of my teaching engagements for quite literally *years*.
+I was comparing it to plain CSS, even though I had not been writing plain CSS - or even SCSS, Less, etc. - outside of my teaching engagements for quite literally _years_.

 ## What Tailwind is actually up against

 Joining a ReactJS-legacy project you will quite likely find a stack similar to this:

 1. TypeScript
 1. NextJS